-Republican Tax Reform and DC’s Housing Market
+Republican Tax Reform and Denver’s Housing Market

-The proposed Republican tax reform legislation will have lasting effects on homeowners, homebuyers and housing in DC and across the country.
+The proposed Republican tax reform legislation will have lasting effects on homeowners, homebuyers and housing in Denver and across the country.
 The US House and Senate each have their own versions of the bill, so let’s discuss some of the primary provisions.

 If they get the votes for it, which still isn’t certain, the final bill will likely be a combination of the House and Senate proposals.
 GOP leaders have set a goal to pass the bill by the end of the year, and put the new law into effect by January (yes, next month!).